rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 Response
 ^^^^^^^^

-Update a pool member by pool id.
+Update a pool member by pool ID.

 ::